Skip to Content

 Johnston Canyon in Winter

 If you visit Banff in winter, the Johnston Canyon hike is a wonderful winter hike in Banff.
-There are two ways to hike Johnston Canyon in winter:
+In fact it’s one of our favourite times to do this hike.
+It’s usually much quieter and the frozen waterfalls are so impressive!

-Banff Hike - Johnston Canyon in winter or spring and snow covered
+Banff Hike - Johnston Canyon in winter or spring and snow covered.

-The Johnston Canyon Ice Walk is a popular way to see this icy wonderland.
-Simply strap on your provided ice cleats and head on up the canyon with your guide.
 The massive pillars of ice at the Upper Falls are an incredible sight.
 If you’d like to try something a little more adventurous, nighttime Johnston Canyon ice walk tours are also available.

 Johnston Canyon in Spring

 Spring is a wonderful time to visit Banff’s Johnston Canyon!
-Here’s what to expect at Johnston Canyon by month:

 A visit to Johnston Canyon in April is especially beautiful.
 In a typical year, the canyon walls will still be covered in a beautiful blue waterfalls or icicles.
 The snow and ice over Johnston Creek will have partially melted, but will still be mostly covered over.

-Hike Johnston Canyon in Banff National Park in winter
+Hike Johnston Canyon in Banff National Park in winter.

 The combination of humidity from the water coupled with ample canyon shade and lots of snow and ice make it feel much colder than the ambient air temperature elsewhere in Banff.
 Dress warmer than the Banff weather forecast calls for.

-Frozen Waterfall hike in Banff National Park - Johnston Canyon
+Frozen Waterfall hike in Banff National Park - Johnston Canyon.

 Your reward for hiking Johnston Canyon in April will be the beauty of the frozen Lower and Upper Waterfalls.
 You won’t believe the incredible blue color of the ice in these majestic Banff waterfalls.

-Frozen Waterfall - Lower Falls at Johnston Canyon in Banff National Park
+Frozen Waterfall - Lower Falls at Johnston Canyon in Banff National Park.

 By June, the snow and ice at Johnston Canyon will be largely melted.
-The exciting part about Johnston Canyon in June is the powerful flow of the canyon river due to the spring thaw.
+The exciting part about hiking Johnston Canyon in June is the powerful flow of the canyon river due to the spring thaw.
 This is one of the best times of year to hike Johnston Canyon – the incredible power of the river is something to behold!

-Hiking Johnston Canyon in Spring
+Hiking Johnston Canyon in June.

-Johnston Canyon Logistics
+Johnston Canyon in Fall

-• On-leash dogs are allowed on the Johnston Canyon trail.
+Two kids on Johnston Canyon trail.

 What to Bring Hiking in Banff